 The present study has several practical limitations that should be considered before progressing.
 First, the research is not about environmentally sustainable architecture, but rather about testing the evidence that has been used to support one claim about the environmental responsiveness of regionalist architecture.
-Past research has consistently demonstrated that there is not necessarily any environmental benefit to mimicking a natural form in a synthetic construct (Ostwald and Wassell 2002; Ostwald 2009).
+Past research has consistently demonstrated that there is not necessarily any environmental benefit to mimicking a natural form in a synthetic construct (Ostwald & Wassell, 2002; Ostwald, 2009).
 There may be good reasons for suggesting that a building should reflect its setting, but it is impossible to generalise this condition to claim that buildings which do not reflect their contexts are less sustainable than buildings that do.
 A second observation is that, even if the evidence for the cases of Amasya and Sea Ranch is poor, this does not completely invalidate all arguments about the relationship between form and setting, but it would call into question any claims derived specifically from these cases.
-Finally, with one exception that is described later in the paper, the present testing process is focussed on images that have been previously used to support Bovill's argument.
-It is possible that these images are not representative or that better or worse ones are available, but for consistency the originals are used as the basis for the present research.
+Finally, the present testing process is largely focussed on images that have been previously used to support Bovill's argument.
+It is possible that these images are not representative or that better or worse ones are available, but for consistency the originals are used as the primary basis for the present research and are only supplemented when no alternatives are available.
+If this occurs, it is noted in the text.